Inversil/LESwin/README.md

 I love LES, it makes Live so much better.
 Sadly, after the 1.3 release, I started experiencing side effects from some of the new features.
 So, like any open source software that I can change to suite my needs, I have.

+As I go, I'll be stripping it down to just the features I use, so don't expect this to mirror the full LES release.
+Removed functionality can be found in the [Changelog](CHANGELOG.md).

 Please note: While this version works great for me, it may totally fail for you.

 ## Warranty